|How compiled||Based on third party data|

 Figures represent both divorces and annulments that took place in England and Wales; a marriage is dissolved, following a petition for divorce and the granting of a decree absolute, or annulled, following a petition for nullity and the awarding of a decree of nullity.

-Prior to 2016, a series of data tables were published with an accompanying statistical bulletin, presenting the latest year’s figures and historical data where possible.
+Prior to the 2014 data year, a series of more detailed datasets were published with an accompanying statistical bulletin, presenting the latest year’s figures and historical data where possible.

 Following the implementation of the Marriage (Same Sex Couples) Act 2013, the first marriages of same-sex couples took place on 29 March 2014.
 Civil partners have been able to convert their civil partnership into a marriage, if they so desired, from 10 December 2014.
 Figures showing the number of divorces to same-sex couples have since been included in our annual divorce publications – the first divorces recorded between same-sex couples in England and Wales were in 2015.